RobLoach/component-installer-example/README.md

 2. Load `public/index.html` in your favourite web browser

-3. If the background is green, then jQuery is loaded properly through RequireJS.
+3. If the text is green, then jQuery is loaded properly through RequireJS.

+4. If clicking on "Launch demo modal" pops up a modal window, then Bootstrap is working correctly through RequireJS.